More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Vectors for Developing AI Hardware and Software

 Although convergent along several directions, AI and NI remain divorced in their ability for systems to self-direct their actions.
 Many AI systems utilize a single action: they \textit{speak} until they predict the next $<end>$ token and then wait for another input.
 More advanced systems are augmented with other verbs, such as \textit{think} or \textit{retrieve}, allowing them to use chain-of-thought reasoning or interact with external databases.
 Including additional actions for AI to take increases the dimensionality of the space it can ``move'' through and allows for further feedback loops than simply interacting with a user.

 Recent AI systems allow for more flexible construction of artificial agents by linking multiple models and tools together.
 These frameworks can empower AI to utilize vector databases to store information, interact with web search tools, and even virtually move cursors and operate computers.
 Thus, the agent can learn in new ways by searching for clarification, moving a mouse to a different location, waiting for more data to arrive, and storing recent experiences.
 These actions can be enabled by decoding discrete actions from output tokens and engaging relevant peripherals, tools, and hardware.
-The growth of agentic AI could benefit from further biologically inspired tools to integrate, such as methods for distillation of databases into long-term memories and grounding predictions with physical measurements and/or local sensors.

 This separation of actions to specialized systems and components, moderated by an ``actor'' model, can potentially be improved and better understood by examining its relationship to biology.
 Each component, such as the ``working memory'' of the context and ``long-term memory'' of a vector database, can be better understood and optimized toward a specific niche.
 AI models may also continue their specialization toward ``actor'' models, which flexibly understand and orchestrate these actions, and ``world'' models, which incorporate general knowledge~\parencite{lecun_path_2022, team_kimi_2025}.
 This organization may also impart new actions, such as self-distilling new data and experiences stored in working memory toward a vector database or consolidating the memories stored within the database itself.
-More advanced uncertainty estimation models can empower AI to \textit{ask} users for clarification or direct itself to \textit{move} and \textit{detect} to address uncertainty (Figure \ref{fig:systems_software}.
+More advanced uncertainty estimation models can empower AI to \textit{ask} users for clarification or direct itself to \textit{move} and \textit{detect} to address uncertainty (Figure \ref{fig:systems_software}).

+Additionally, while learning in artificial systems is often looked at as a monolithic, all-or-nothing action: will a network be retrained from scratch or not?
+However, the existence of multiple, interlinked processes for learning in the brain suggests that learning at multiple scales is possible.
+Further actions to implement learning could be implemented, such as distillation of databases into long-term memories and grounding of predictions with physical measurements and/or local sensors.
+These actions complement approaches such as reinforcement learning (RL), which provides a rich framework in which agents based on AI systems with a large variety of actions can be evaluated and improved.
+The potential of this approach was demonstrated through the famous DeepSeek-R1 model, which promoted reasoning behavior without the use of human-supervised data and an efficient evaluation method, and could be expended to include larger simulated environments and AI ``gyms'' \cite{DeepSeek2025, brockman_openai_2016}.